ashutoshmjain/gita/src/mathuraChap13.md

 King was thoroughly impressed with the equanimity of the views held by a ten-year-old.
 There was no doubt in the young teen.
 His thoughts as clear as the bright sunny day.
 The king, however, wanted to hear more.
 He added — I can't agree more, but I have a follow-up for the little `Yogi`.
 If I may, and he looked at `Maharishi` for approval.

-After getting a green signal from `Maharishi`, king asked - What if one of the bank of this river of information gets week such that it leads to leakage of floods, who is there to fix it?
+After getting a green signal from `Maharishi`, king asked - What if one of the bank of this river of information gets week such that it leads to leakage or floods, who is there to fix it?

 King didn't want to mention anything controversial about expanding scope of rituals in a general gathering.
 He thus planted a subtle question. `Maharishi` smiled at the tactfulness of king though he expected nothing less.
-He was worried if `Krishna` could handle such an indirect comment.
+He was worried if `Dwaipayana` could handle such an indirect comment.

 It didn't take a minute for young student to respond — `Maharaaj`, the kingdom is the community of the king.
 That is the reason king is sometimes called `Praja Pati` - one who owns the people.
 It is for the king to shape his garden the way he deems right.
 If one bank gives way, it must be fortified.
 All `Ashramas` have autonomy on what (and how) they teach, but if their teachings impact the community, it is for the king to manage the situation.
 For example even `Asuras` have their own `Maharishis`.
 They even have their kingdom managed by `Asura Maharishi Vrishaparvan`.
 King chose to give them a separate land, far North, because their message appeared to break the fabric of `Kuru` society.
 Like wise no school is beyond king's ultimate responsibility, be it a school of `Nyaan Yoga` or `Naad Yoga`.

-King was struck with the speed and clarity that `Krishna` responded with.
+King was struck with the speed and clarity that `Dwaipayana` responded with.
 His mind as sharp as his keen eyes.
 Knowledge seemed to flow from him.
 Even `Maharishi` was pleasantly surprised.
-He didn't recall he ever shared politics of the prevailing situation with the students — `Krishna` seemed to have gained the perspective on his own - a self learning "Intelligence" of the highest order.
+He didn't recall he ever shared politics of the prevailing situation with the students — `Dwaipayana` seemed to have gained the perspective on his own - a self learning "Intelligence" of the highest order.

-King continued the conversations — Since you spoke about king's responsibilities `Krishna`, what else do you think is important for king? — his eyes full of appreciation.
+King continued the conversations — Since you spoke about king's responsibilities `Dwaipayana`, what else do you think is important for king? — his eyes full of appreciation.
 He was genuinely curious what a child `Yogi` thought about king's job description.

-`Krishna` folded his hands.
+`Dwaipayana` folded his hands.
 He said — `Maharaaj`, I have no experience of the politics so I seek pardon before I share what I have gathered from scriptures.

 King looked at the child prodigy with love and respect - Your views are of immense value for me.
 And I seek your vantage for I am truly curious.
 This is not a test.
 This is a conversation.

-Having understood where the king was coming from, `Krishna` spoke calmly - `Maharaaj` king's first responsibility is security of his lands for without a safe border there exists no kingdom.
+Having understood where the king was coming from, `Dwaipayana` spoke calmly - `Maharaaj` king's first responsibility is security of his lands for without a safe border there exists no kingdom.
 - Second is law and order because a kingdom always have a bigger threat from internal chaos.
 - Third, is "right to work" without any prejudice attached, because unproductive people seek abrupt changes.
 - Fourth is a well grounded succession plan, because most anarchies occur during transfer of power,
 - And finally a king must provide his citizens an able queen, for only a woman may speak "heart to heart" with fairer population.
 Information travels faster in women than it does with men.
 As such, queen plays the vital role of managing quicker informal communications.
 Thus scripture demands a king to have a wedded queen at all the times.
-The way men pride in their King and seek leadership from him, women do so in their Queen.
+The way men pride in their King and seek leadership from him, women do so in their queen.
 Gender harmony is the basis of Monarchy.
-In fact - it is for this reason, Kings are permitted to have more than one Queens.
+In fact - it is for this reason, Kings are permitted to have more than one queens.

 The king was satisfied.
 His council was always after him to formally marry `Ganga` and after she left, there were many proposals duly vetted by his council.
 But no one had ever explained to him "why" the way `Dwaipayana` put it.
 He did spend more time with other senior students, and had many of his trivial questions answered.
 He didn't realize the sun was already setting in the west - time passed quickly.